tillson/git-hound/README.md

 ### Corporate: Searching for exposed customer API keys

 Knowing the pattern for a specific service's API keys enables you to search GitHub for these keys.
-You can then pipe them into your own script to test the API key against the service and possibly identify the at-risk account.
+You can then pipe them into your own script to test the API key against the service and to identify the at-risk account.

-`echo "api.halcorp.com" | githound --dig --many-results --regex-file halcorp-api-regexes.txt --results-only | python halapitester.py`
+`echo "api.halcorp.biz" | githound --dig --many-results --regex-file halcorp-api-regexes.txt --results-only | python halapitester.py`

 For detecting future API key leaks, GitHub offers [Push Token Scanning](https://help.github.com/en/articles/about-token-scanning) to immediately detect API keys as they are posted.